Best privacy settings on Android

 Under Apps permissions you’ll find a list of all the apps installed on your Android device as well as their current location settings.
 Review each app’s location setting and change the setting as necessary.
 We’d recommend setting permissions to Don’t Allow which will stop the app from having permission to access your location.

-When it comes to other apps like food delivery, taxi, or weather apps, it makes sense that they would need your location.
-In this case, it would be best to select Ask every time with this setting, every time you open the app, it will ask for permission, and when you close the app having chosen this setting will immediately stop location access.
+When it comes to other apps like food delivery, taxi, or weather apps, it makes sense that they would ask for your location.
+In this case, it would be best to select Ask every time.
+With this setting, every time you open the app, it will ask for permission and when you close the app having chosen this setting will immediately stop location access.

 Every time you download a new app, it asks you to turn on camera and microphone permissions.
 Unless it’s absolutely necessary for the app to run, we would recommend always having camera and microphone access turned off.